 #7 It will allow you to respond to the ‘new normal’

 When the crisis ends, your work isn’t finished.
 It is important to communicate the changes and outcome.
 In some cases, you may find your organisation needs to operate differently after the crisis, and these messages will need to be communicated clearly, promptly and with sensitivity.
 Strong internal communication channels incorporating feedback and two-way conversations will be particularly valuable at this challenging time.

 How to communicate with furloughed staff

-An Employee Engagement Platform has the flexibility to turn off the right channels to prevent employees from working, whilst keeping them up to date with news, events and conversations.
-This is where you need a robust and agile internal communications platform which can adapt to the unique legal requirements of these workers.
+Internal communications software has the flexibility to turn off the right channels to prevent employees from working, whilst keeping them up to date with news, events and conversations.
+This is where you need a robust and agile internal communications app, which can adapt to the unique legal requirements of these workers.
+It allows you to switch off all channels regarding their work, and just keeping them up-to-date on essential company updates.
+It also keeps them in the loop with their colleagues, which is essential for both engagement levels and good mental health.
 By keeping your furloughed workers connected, yet not working, you will find their return to work becomes a smoother process.

 When an incident occurs or a crisis unfolds, your business needs to be able to respond quickly and effectively.
 This is when the benefits of good internal communication are immediately felt.
 A dynamic Employee Engagement App will put you in a position of strength, with the power to rapidly adjust your internal communication plans to suit the ever-changing situation.
 Why is internal communication important in an organization when times get tough?
 Because your employees are the people who will help your business stay afloat.
 And keeping them informed, engaged and motivated to help you succeed has never been more critical.